Building Trust & Effectiveness in Congress

 • Conducting research and analysis for our training programs, publications, and advisory services to House and Senate offices;

-• Attending and supporting training programs, briefings, and consultations with and for congressional staff;
+• Attending and supporting training programs and briefings with and for congressional staff;

 • Assisting in CMF's communications and technology work through its Partnership For A More Perfect Union;